Updated on 2/9/2022

 Know What You’re Looking For, And Be Realistic

-Nobody wants to date the person who has a long list of requirements for anyone they go out with (you know the lists we’re talking about).
+Nobody wants to date the person who has a long list of requirements for anyone they go out with.
 That’s not sexy.
 But knowing what you want?
 That’s sexy.
 Take some time and identify what you’re looking for in your life.
 Do you want children?
 Then you need to look for someone who will be a good parent.
-Is religion important for you?
+Is religion important to you?
 What does commitment mean to you, and are you looking for marriage?
-Thinking about your long-term goals will help you identify the things that you should be at the top of your
+Thinking about your long-term goals will help you identify the things that you should direct your energy towards.

 If You’re Really Looking for a Relationship, Prioritize It!

 It’s not uncommon for people to expect love to fall in their laps, then find themselves frustrated when it hasn’t happened.
 The odds aren’t great that you’ll meet your sweetie when you’re sitting on your couch in sweatpants after another 16-hour workday.
 If finding a relationship is important to you, then treat it with the same value as you would in finding a new job or place to live.
 Dedicate the time to meeting new people and expanding your social circle.

 One caveat here: Meeting new people and being available clearly aren’t the only important factors.
 Just because you put yourself out there to meet new people, doesn’t mean you’ll find the one you’re looking for right away.
 But one thing is for sure—you’re a lot less likely to meet Mr. or Mrs. Right if you don’t prioritize the search.